Snehasis577/Pole-climbing-robot/README.md

 # Pole-climbing-robot
 This robot is capable of climbing a pole and descending down from it.
 FEATURES:-
--can climbe a pole and descend from it at a steady rate.
+-can climb a pole and descend from it at a steady rate.
 -impliments omnidirectional drive.
 -pneumatic actuators used for grip mechanism.